XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

- - Download Files of Folders From google drive or any direct Link
+ - Download Files or Folders From google drive link ~~or any direct Link~~
  - Zip Folders/Files
  - Unzip .zip Files
  - Upload files to Telegram